algolia/magento/_src/faq.md

 Logout and login from your Magento administration panel should fix the issue.

-If it doesn't work you can follow this procedure [http://fanplayr.com/resources/magento-404-error-page-not-found-in-configuration/](http://fanplayr.com/resources/magento-404-error-page-not-found-in-configuration/).

 ## Can I disable Algolia on some store?

 Yes you just need to disable indexing for the store where you do not need Algolia.
 Navigate to **System > Configuration > Algolia Search**, in upper left corner switch to store you want to disable from indexing.
 Then you can just disable indexing in the configuration.
 See the screenshot: